AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 Replacing a file doesn't display a warning or error, but checking the asset in AEM reveals that it remains unchanged.
 Refresh or check the asset in AEM to verify that it isn't being modified.

-## Troubleshooting Desktop App icon issues (Mac OS X) {#troubleshooting-desktop-app-icon-issues-mac-os-x}
+## Troubleshooting desktop app icon issues (Mac OS X) {#troubleshooting-desktop-app-icon-issues-mac-os-x}

-After you install Desktop App, the Desktop App menu icon appears in the menu bar.
+After you install desktop app, the desktop app menu icon appears in the menu bar.
 If the icon doesn't appear, perform these steps to resolve the issue:

 1. Open the operating system terminal window.
 1. Type the following command at the command prompt, and then press Enter: